artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

   match = /\os ([0-9]+)/.exec uagent
   IS_LT_IOS6 = match and match[1] and Number(match[1]) < 6

-  # 3d transfors are supported but do not work well on iPhone
+  # 3d transforms are supported but do not work well on iPhone
   if IS_IPHONE
     addNo3dTransform()